-With easy access to four universities, between them educating almost 60,000 undergraduates, North Ayrshire residents are improving their qualifications every year.
+With easy access to four universities, between them educating over 90,000 students, North Ayrshire residents are improving their qualifications every year.

 We have seen a 33% increase in the proportion of residents with degree level qualifications in the last seven years.
 Modern Apprenticeship take-up rates are 29% higher than the national average.

 And, there is a rich source of managerial talent on the doorstep.
 14,000 people travel out of North Ayrshire daily to work in managerial and professional roles.